-Reasons for a short sale can be a job loss, unexpected expenses from an illness, or death of spouse.
+Reasons for a short sale can be a job loss, unexpected expenses from an illness, or death of a spouse.
 I worked with a family who had spent their money fighting to keep a baby they thought they had legally adopted.

 The most common hardship I encountered is sellers who moved from the area to take jobs.
 Most had lost their jobs and couldn’t find another one in the area.
 Some of the homeowners had rented out their homes, trying to continue paying the mortgage.
-That can be more difficult when trying to manage rental property from a distance, especially as a homeowner with no landlord experience.
+That can be more difficult when trying to manage the rental property from a distance, especially as a homeowner with no landlord experience.

 Short Sale Approval

 Getting a short sale approval is not easy.
-The homeowner must completed an extensive application and submit financial documents.
-These include bank statements, monthly budget for expenses, a hardship letter explaining why they request a short sale, and two years tax returns.
+The homeowner must complete an extensive application and submit financial documents.
+These include bank statements, a monthly budget for expenses, a hardship letter explaining why they request a short sale, and two years tax returns.
 Along with that, I submitted photos of the home to show the condition, a home valuation report and a current market report.
 These documents help to establish the list price.